Gladstone Land Announces

 Less: Aggregate dividends declared on Series B and Series C Preferred

-Net loss available to common stockholders and non-controlling
+Net loss attributable to common stockholders and non-controlling

 Adjustments for unconsolidated entities(2)